Skip to content

 Open in xt-play

-Right, we probably should have done that integration work to keep track of what we bought from who owned what…
+Right, we probably should have done that integration work to keep track of what we bought and who owned it…

 Not to worry, with a bit of manual effort and research we can add a table of which products are owned by various entities: